 A third resource is assigned to the task.
-The work is divided over the 3 resources with each working 13.33 hours on the task.
-The task duration has changed to 1.67 days and the task will end on Tuesday, April 24.
-As additional resources are assigned the work will continue to divide over the resources.
+The work is again divided between 3 resources with each working 13.33 hours on the task.
+The task duration has again changed to 1.67 days and the task now ends on Tuesday, April 24.
+As additional resources are assigned to the task the work will continue to divide among the resources.